klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 **§5.
 Scope and use of interrogatories.**

-Interrogatories may relate to any matters that can be inquired into under **§2 of Rule 23, and the answers may be used for the same purposes provided in §4 of the same Rule.**
+Interrogatories may relate to any matters that can be inquired into under Section 2 of Rule 23, and the answers may be used for the same purposes provided in Section 4 of the same Rule.

 **§6.
 Effect of failure to serve written interrogatories.**

 Unless thereafter allowed by the court for good cause shown and to prevent a failure of justice, a party not served with written interrogatories may not be compelled by the adverse party to give testimony in open court, or to give a deposition pending appeal.

 <p style="text-align:center; font-size: 16px; font-weight: bold;"> RULE 26 ADMISSION BY ADVERSE PARTY </p>

 **§1.
 Request for admission.**